A Guide to the Best Feel-Good Alternative Investments

 For decades now scientists, engineers, and politicians alike have all taken an interest in climate change.
 As a result a number of companies have proposed a variety of innovations as potential solutions to the problem.
 Many of these firms focus on lowering carbon emissions and creating what’s called green energy (as in energy that doesn’t harm the environment).
 This has led to the emergence of “green bonds.”

 These special types of bonds can go towards funding a number of environmentally-friendly and sustainable projects, giving investors peace of mind in addition to a piece of the pie.
 With more and more Americans becoming environmentally conscious green bonds are growing in popularity.
 Because of this, issuances of green bonds have grown tremendously in recent years.
-In fact Business Insider reports that, in the first half of 2016, $21.7 billion in green bonds were issued compared to only $12.1 billion issued through the same point in 2015.
+In fact, according to Climate Bonds, $175 billion in green bonds have been issued so far in 2022.
+Furthermore, in total, green bond issuance has topped $1 trillion and is well on its way toward hitting the $2 billion mark.

 Another way you can help invest in innovation — both in the green technology field and beyond — is with equity crowdfunding.
 If you’re ever watched an episode of ABC’s Shark Tank you likely understand the basic idea behind investing in companies: you offer a certain amount of capital in exchange for a percentage of the business.
 While this has traditionally been reserved for only the wealthy and well connected, equity crowdfunding allows laymen to invest in companies in a manner similar to how Kickstarter helps fund film projects and inventions.